maxomedia/mxm-gulp/README.md

   $ npm install
 ```

-Finally, run gulp to build your assets and start watching your development files:
+Finally, run gulp to build your assets and start developing:
 ```shell
   $ gulp
 ```